DFE-Digital/teacher-services-tech-docs/source/operating-a-service/incident-playbook.html.md

 After triaging the issue, the tech lead should identify:

-- any upstream services which could be contributing to the issue
+- any upstream services (both inside and outside DfE) which could be contributing to the issue
-- any downstream services likely to be affected by the issue and raise incidents where needed
+- any downstream services (both inside and outside DfE) likely to be affected by the issue and raise incidents where needed

 ### 4. Create an incident Slack channel and inform the stakeholders (comms lead)